 Option 1) Leave the Church.
 Send in your resignation letter and no longer be involved at all with the LDS Church.
 Get on with your life.
-Instructions for resignation given here: How to get out by Richard Packham
+You can find instructions for resignation here: How to get out by Richard Packham

 Option 2) Become inactive.
 Just forget about the Church and dwindle into inactivity.

 Option 3) Stay in.
-Some people that don't believe in the divinity of the Church don't want to leave it for various reasons so they become "New Order Mormons".
-The reasons often cited by NOMs are family (often a spouse is still a believer and would cause significant strife if one partner leaves the Church), job reasons (members, particularly living in Utah, often work with many LDS and fear for that their careers may suffer if it was known that they left the Church) or they don't know what else to do.
-Some people don't want to join another church and are just comfortable staying in the church they've been a member of all their lives, even if they don't really believe it's all true.
+Some people who do not believe in the divinity of the Church yet do not want to leave it may become "New Order Mormons" (NOMs).
+The reasons NOMs tend to cite for staying in the church include family (often a spouse is still a believer and would cause significant strife if one partner leaves the Church), employment (members, particularly living in Utah, often work with many LDS and fear for that their careers may suffer if it was known that they left the Church), or they don't know what else to do.
+Some people do not want to join another church and are comfortable staying with the religion they have known their entire lives, even if they don't believe it's all true.

 This reminds me a little bit of what the Mormon kid Gary says to Stan in the South Park episode, “All About the Mormons”:

-For those that no longer believe that the Church is true, we ask you to consider another option.
+For those who no longer believe that the Church is true, there is another option.
 First we don't blame anyone for leaving the Church if you no longer believe it's true.
-Also, those that stay in to keep the peace with their families and 'suffer in silence' have their crosses to bear, and we wish them well also.
+Also, those who stay in to keep the peace with their families and 'suffer in silence' have their crosses to bear; we wish them well.

-For those that wish to do an altruistic service, we ask you to consider staying in and try to make the Church a more honorable institution.
-Several of us are doing that now, from this site and thousands more 'New Order Mormons' do that as well.
+For those who wish to do an altruistic service, you may want to consider staying in and try to make the Church a more honorable institution.
+Several of us are doing that through this site, and thousands more 'New Order Mormons' do that as well.

-We're gospel doctrine teachers, Sunday School teachers, home teachers and just average everyday members that provide service in the Church just like other Latter-day Saints, yet we know the full history of the Church and try to promote accurate history over myth and legend.
+We're Gospel Doctrine teachers, Sunday School teachers, home teachers and just average everyday members who provide service in the Church just like other Latter-day Saints, yet we know the full history of the Church and try to promote accurate history over myth and legend.

-It's not easy, and some of the original founding members of MormonThink found it just too difficult to continue to listen to the sugar-coated history in church every week so they no longer attend.
-But if this is something you may be interested in doing, we ask you to stay in the Church, at least try it for a season.
+It's not easy, and some of the original founding members of MormonThink found it too difficult to continue to listen to the sugar-coated history in church every week so they no longer attend.
+But if this is something you may be interested in doing, try staying in the Church, at least for a while.

 Essays by John Dehlin

 Here is a thought-provoking essay entitled 'How to Stay in the LDS Church After a Major Challenge to Your Faith'.
-This was done by John Dehlin, host of mormonstories.org.
+This was written by John Dehlin, host of mormonstories.org.

-also a more recent John Dehlin essay, "For those who are in the LDS faith struggle"
+A more recent John Dehlin essay, "For those who are in the LDS faith struggle."

 In July 2012, John gave a talk at the July 27th Salt Lake Symposium called "Why I stay - John Dehlin".

-This 18 minute mormonstories podcast is really good and reflects the sentiment of many contributing members of MormonThink and a must-hear for those wondering why some people choose to stay in the church that do not necessarily believe in its complete divinity.
+This 18 minute mormonstories podcast is good and reflects the sentiment of many contributing members of MormonThink and a must-hear for those wondering why some people choose to stay in the church who do not necessarily believe in its complete divinity.
 Podcast #365

 If the church would change its lesson manuals and teach everything historically accurate, and not sugarcoat the history, then this site and many others would not be needed.
 We would be glad to shut it down when that day arrives.
 Many church members agree with inoculating its members with the full truth early on, including several, official church historians.